golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/working-with-results.md

 })();
 ```

-In this example, our task consists of a single command: `node -v`. `ctx.run()` returns an object that is then passed to the `result` variable and printed.
+In this example, our task consists of a single command: `node -v`. `ctx.run()` which returns an object that is then passed to the `result` variable and printed.

 Index refers to the sequential number of a command (we have just one, and counting starts from 0),
 `status` of the result is "ok" which indicates the command was completed successfully, and the actual results of the command are under `stdout`.